 The XK120’s handling was secure, if not brilliant, and it had a relatively agreeable ride.
 Its principal dynamic shortcomings were inadequate brakes and the Moss four-speed gearbox, which was sturdy, but slow and clumsy.
 The roadster’s driving position also left something to be desired, a reflection of the car’s limited development; it was created as a show car, rather than a production model.

 Jaguar was at some pains to prove their grandiose performance claims for the XK120.
-In May 1949, test driver Ron Sutton achieved 126.5 mph (202.4 km/h) on a Belgian autoroute, although the car was modified slightly with an aluminum belly pan to reduce drag.
-With the top down and the windscreen replaced by a small airflow deflector in front of the driver, it achieved 136.6 mph (218.6 km/h).
-There was some question as to whether that car’s engine was truly stock, but even if it was massaged somewhat for the test, a stock Jaguar XK120 was still the world’s fastest production car.
+In May 1949, test driver Ron Sutton achieved 126.5 mph (202.4 km/h) on a Belgian autoroute, although the car was fitted with a non-standard aluminum belly pan to reduce drag and there is some question as to whether the engine was truly stock.
+Either way, with the top down and the windscreen replaced by a small airflow deflector in front of the driver, the car achieved 136.6 mph (218.6 km/h), making the XK120 the world’s fastest production car.

 With such performance, it’s no wonder that the Jaguar XK120 was soon bound for the racetrack.
 It scored a one-two victory in a one-hour production car race at Silverstone in August 1949.
 In January 1950, one of the Silverstone XK120s won the production class at Palm Beach Shores, its first racing victory in America.
 Driver Leslie Johnson made a good showing in the 24 Hours of Le Mans in 1950, although clutch failure made him a DNF.
 The XK120 also competed in the Targa Florio, the Mille Miglia rally, and the Tourist Trophy, where three XK120s — one driven by a young Stirling Moss — scored an impressive one-two-three victory.
 William Lyons’ daughter Pat and her husband, Ian Appleyard, also won France’s Alpine Rally in 1950 and 1951.